 I wouldn’t have changed a thing about what turned into months of caring for my beloved family &, despite the stress of it all, I enjoyed being the one who helped them & share those magical moments that not a single soul – other than my unspeakably strong wrestler, without who I literally would not have survived this – would ever be able to cherish.

 My Grandad’s strength returned & he had his life-saving heart operation, my Nanna had her spinal surgery & is still as mobile as a 75 year old can be, & although my beautiful Mother-in-Law sadly lost her fight, we were able to enjoy some truly special memories with her as just the three of us that I know I will never forget.

-All three of them were eternally grateful for what me & Crater had done for them & none of them knew how badly I was struggling inside.
+All three of them were eternally grateful for what me & my wrestlerman had done for them & none of them knew how badly I was struggling inside.
 And things were getting worse.

 I decided to reach out to my Mum for support but, for a too-long-winded-for-writing reason, I was temporarily disowned by her.
-As soon as my Brother was told her (side of the) story, he took her side.
+As soon as my Brother was told her (side of the) story, he formed an opinion.
 And other than sporadic visits from my bestie, friends were few & far between too.

 No amount of pills, counselling, happy memories, cake or puggle snuggles were shifting this any time soon & that evenly rippling pool became a torrential current that dragged me under when, after a petty telephone disagreement with my Grandad ended in the words “forget everything we’ve ever done for – we’re done”, I broke.